nprapps/interactive-template/readme.rst

 also append a type notation to your column name, separating it from the key with a colon (e.g., "zipcode:text", "percapita:number", or "enabled:boolean").

-When placing data into your HTML via Lo-dash, there are some helper functions that are also made available via ``t``, as seen above with ``t.formatMoney()``.
+When placing data into your HTML via Lo-dash, some helper functions are also made available via ``t``, as seen above with ``t.formatMoney()``.
 These are defined in ``tasks/build.js``, but you should feel free to add your own.
 One that may prove useful is ``t.include()``, which will import another file into the template for